nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `ClearDebtsCommand` object will create a new `Person` object with identical fields from the `Person` object previously obtained except for a new empty `DebtList`.
 This new `Person` object replaces the original `Person` object in the `Model` component.

 Consider an example of a valid `cleardebts` command `cleardebts 1`.
-The objects in the internal state after this example has been parsed, and after the constructed `ClearDebtsCommand` has been executed, is given by the object diagrams below.
+The objects in the internal state after this example has been parsed, and after the constructed `ClearDebtsCommand` has been executed, is given by the object diagrams on the next page.

 <img src="images/ClearDebtsObjectDiagram.png" width="450" />
 <img src="images/ClearDebtsObjectDiagramAfter.png" width="400" />